Standard State Zoning Enabling Act and Standard City Planning Enabling Act

 Some Background on the Standard Acts

-"The Real Story Behind the Standard Planning and Zoning Acts of 1920s," by Ruth Knack, AICP; Stuart Meck, FAICP; and Israel Stollman, FAICP, originally appeared as an article in the February 1996 issue of Land Use Law & Zoning Digest.
+"The Real Story Behind the Standard Planning and Zoning Enabling Acts of the 1920s," by Ruth Knack, AICP; Stuart Meck, FAICP; and Israel Stollman, FAICP, originally appeared as an article in the February 1996 issue of Land Use Law & Zoning Digest.
 It describes Commerce Secretary Herbert Hoover's interest in planning and zoning and his decision to have the federal government develop and promulgate model laws.
 It also chronicles the drafting process by the advisory committee he appointed and key decisions on comprehensive planning consistency and the board of adjustment.

 A History of Model Legislation, Federal and State Planning Studies